The Renyi Capacity and Center

-Results of our analysis, also, encourage one to consider certain related problems: \begin{itemize} \item We have not assumed any topological structure on the output space \(\outS\).
+Results of our analysis, also, encourage one to consider certain related problems: \begin{itemize} \item We do not assume any topological structure on the output space \(\outS\).
 Although this is a strength because of the generality of our results, it is also a weakness because of the obliviousness of our analysis towards the interactions between \renyi\!\!'s information measures and the topological structure of the output space.
-In almost all of the applications \(\outA\) is a Borel or Baire \(\sigma\)-algebra of the topological space \((\outS,\tau)\); usually there is an even more specific structure.
-In all of the examples we have considered in \S\ref{sec:examples} and in most of the applications \(\outA\) is the Borel \(\sigma\)-algebra of a complete separable metric space \((\outS,\cnst{d})\).
+In almost all of the applications, \(\outA\) is a Borel or Baire \(\sigma\)-algebra of the topological space \((\outS,\tau)\); usually there is an even more specific structure.
+In most of the applications, \(\outA\) is the Borel \(\sigma\)-algebra of a complete separable metric space \((\outS,\cnst{d})\).
 Thus one can define metrics other than the total variation metric on \(\cha\) and \(\pdis{\cha}\) using the metric \(\cnst{d}\) and analyze the behavior of \renyi\!\!'s information measures on the resulting topologies.
 Such models have already been considered in the context of the arbitrarily varying channels \cite{csiszar92,thanh92} and the typicality \cite{jeon14,mitran15,raginsky13}.

 \item It is easy to confirm that continuity of the order \(\rno\) \renyi capacity as a function of the order \(\rno\) implies the continuity of the corresponding \(\fX\)-capacity \(\FC{\fX_{\rno}}{\cha}\) as a function of \(\rno\) where \(\fX_{\rno}(\dinp)=\frac{\dinp^{\rno}-1}{\rno-1}\).
 The existence of similar, but more general, continuity results for richer classes of \(\fX\)-divergences with appropriate topologies is expected.
 What is plausible, but not evident, to us is the existence of a topology on the set of all convex \(\fX\)'s that ensures the continuity of the corresponding \(\fX\)-capacities in \(\fX\) for all \(\cha\) on the region that \(\fX\)-capacities are finite.
 The interaction of topologies on the space of convex functions and corresponding \(\fX\)-capacities seems to be a fertile subject of inquiry.